janwillemCA/GamingAnywhere-MacOS-Catalina/README.md

 GamingAnywhere is an open-source clouding gaming platform.
 In addition to its openness, we design GamingAnywhere for high extensibility, portability, and reconfigurability.
-GamingAnywhere currently supports Windows and Linux, and can be ported to other OS's including OS X and Android.
+GamingAnywhere currently supports Windows, Linux, MacOS

 * Documents